andrewavina/Connect4/README.md

 ## Installation Instructions
 This version of Connect 4 is playable on any web browser.

+## Things to add
+- Game win tracker.
+Will need to figure out how to reset game board without reloading page.
+- Reset button that resets game board without reloading page/game win tracker.
+- How to play info.

 ## Unsolved Problems
-- Scoreboard
+- None so far
-- Reset during game button

 ## Resources
 - W3schools.com for many of the styling and animation code.